 Option 2: 1 cup berries with 10 roasted almonds

 Option 3: 1 cup vegetables with 1 oz. cheese

 Fill your plate with unlimited produce.
 Add a serving of protein like fish or grass-fed beef and a side of whole grains such as rye bread or brown rice.
-For best results, aim for unprocessed,
+For best results, aim for unprocessed, local ingredients.

 This story originally appeared in our print magazine.